 You must choose a healthy diet for your dog.
 By law, dog food labels must list ingredients and the relative amounts of protein, fat, fiber, moisture, and nutrients.
-But understanding the terminology on labels is tricky.
 This article explains in detail what everything on the nutritional label means.

 Difficulty sleeping spoils your day, undermines relationships, and makes you less effective at work.
 Many causes of sleep problems relate to your lifestyle.
 This article explains 13 gentle but effective changes you can make to help you get a good night's sleep and wake refreshed and raring to go.